Objectives

 type Header Error Check2

-For simulation purposes, GFP exhibits the same behaviour as point-to-point Ethernet: it emulates a channel with the same speed as Ethernet, with slightly less overhead, and potentially over much longer distances.
-Consequently, simulating GFP-F sections has no added value (so use Ethernet L2 & L1).
+GFP exhibits the same behaviour as point-to-point Ethernet: it emulates a channel with the same speed as Ethernet, with slightly less overhead, and potentially over much longer distances.
+Consequently, for our purposes, simulating GFP-F sections has no added value (use Ethernet L2 & L1 instead).

 [Under consideration:]